 Turbo-charge your projects with the esp32

-What can you make with a dual-core microcontroller, that has integrated Bluetooth and Wifi, lots of pins, storage and communications, using your familiar Arduino tools?
+What can you create with a dual-core microcontroller, that has integrated Bluetooth and Wifi, lots of pins, storage and communications, using your familiar Arduino tools?

-With the ESP32, you can prototype your idea quickly.
+With the ESP32, you can prototype your ideas quickly.

 You can use the familiar Arduino tools, programming language, and libraries.

 If you are already using the Arduino, then the ESP32 is an excellent choice.
-You can replace the Arduino Uno or other Atmega-bases boards with an ESP32 dev kit, and add new capabilities to your projects.
+You can replace the Arduino Uno or other Atmega based boards with an ESP32 dev kit, and add new capabilities to your projects.